rkrentzwee/dotfiles/README.md

  * A way to log into github from the command line (ssh key, or password auth)
  * A way to run git on the command line

-As of El Capitan, you will be prompted to download and install git via the command line tools package.
+As of El Capitan, you will be prompted to download and install git via the command line tools package or you can install the entire Xcode and command line tools suite at once.
+If you do the Xcode install now, you may be stuck waiting for a while while that download happens.
+If you wait for XCode and just choose the command line tools installation, you can start Xcode while brew is installing packages.

 ### The simple way...